|Department||DHS - Ops Ofc - Div of Administrative Services|

 DESIRED OR PREFERRED QUALIFICATIONS

 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.

-1. One year of experience interacting with administrators, executive staff, public/private, local agencies and organizations.
+1. One year of experience with fleet management.

 Please make sure that you provide sufficient information on your application to show that you meet the qualifications for this recruitment.
 All information concerning your qualifications must be submitted by the closing date.
 We will not consider information submitted after this date.
 Successful candidates will be ranked as Best Qualified, Better Qualified, or Qualified and placed on the eligible (employment) list for at least one year.